stirby/fastpass/README.md

 ## Autocompletion?

-I've decided to not add bash autocompletion as of now as it could leak account names after the database is closed.
+I've decided to not add bash autocompletion as of now since it's tricky to implement in a way that won't leak account names.